YIlyaA/simple_site-AKAI-/README.md

-# Jewelry Inventory Management System
+# Training Jewelry Inventory Management System
+(simple interface and base functional)

 ## Overview
 This web application is designed for managing a jewelry inventory, allowing users to add, edit, delete, and view records of various jewelry items.
 The application features a user-friendly interface with sorting and filtering capabilities for enhanced user experience.